ministryofjustice/prisoner-content-hub-backend/README.md

     ./docroot/modules/custom

 ### Configuration
-Drupal configuration is stored inside the `config/sync` directory.
+Drupal's configuration is stored inside the `config/sync` directory.
 This is imported during the deployment process, to simulate this on your local environment run the following:
 ```
 vendor/bin/drush deploy